-We are a specialty finance company that provides debt and equity growth capital to technology-related companies at all stages of development.
+We are a specialty finance company that provides debt and equity growth capital to technology-related and life-science companies at all stages of development.
 Our investment objective is to maximize our portfolio's total return by generating current income from our debt investments and capital appreciation from our equity-related investments.
-We primarily finance privately-held companies backed by leading venture capital and private equity firms and may also finance certain publicly-traded companies.
+We primarily finance privately-held companies following or in connection with their first round of equity financing and private companies supported by venture capital and private equity firms.
+To a lesser extent, we invest in established companies comprised of private companies in one of their final rounds of equity financing prior to a liquidity event, such as an anticipated merger, acquisition or initial public offering, or select publicly-traded companies that lack access to public capital or are sensitive to equity ownership dilution.